 {\bf Annual Modulation Effect:}

 Three of us showed in 1986 that the count rate in WIMP direct detection experiments will experience an annual modulation \cite{DFS,Freese:1987wu} as a result of the motion of the Earth around the Sun: the relative velocity of the detector with respect to the WIMPs depends on the time of year.
 Thus the count rate in detectors should change with a cosine dependence on time.
-For the past ten years the DAMA experiment \cite{DAMA} has been claiming detection of an annual modulation.
+During the past ten years the DAMA experiment \cite{DAMA} has observed such an annual modulation.
 This experiment consists of a large number of NaI crystals situated in the Gran Sasso Tunnel and currently reports a 9$\sigma$ detection.
-Recently the CoGeNT experiment \cite{COGENT}, made of germanium, also reported annual modulation, at the 2.8~sigma level.
-A third experiment, dilution-refrigerator based CRESST-II \cite{CRESST}, has also announced anomalous results.
-There has been much discussion as to whether or not the three experiments may be consistent with the same WIMP parameter range, {\it e.g.} \cite{Kelso:2011gd, Fox:2011px} Yet CDMS II sees no annual modulation \cite{Ahmed:2012vq}, and both CDMS II \cite{Ahmed:2010wy} and XENON \cite{Angle:2011th} find null results that appear to be in conflict with the other three experiments.
+The CoGeNT experiment \cite{COGENT}, made of germanium, also reported annual modulation.
+A third experiment, dilution-refrigerator based CRESST-II \cite{CRESST}, also announced count rate above expected background.
+The CDMS-Si experiment claimed three events consistent with low-mass WIMPs \cite{CDMS-Si}.
+There has been much discussion as to whether or not these experiments may be consistent with the same WIMP parameter range, {\it e.g.} \cite{Kelso:2011gd, Fox:2011px} Yet CDMS II sees no annual modulation \cite{Ahmed:2012vq}, and CDMS II \cite{Ahmed:2010wy} and SuperCDMS \cite{SuperCDMS} find null results.
+As well, the measurements from the Xenon based dark matter detectors, XENON \cite{Angle:2011th} and LUX \cite{LUX}, are in tension with the positive results of other experiments.
 The situation is perplexing.

 {\bf Diurnal Modulation Effect:}